josephtey/AmplifyWorkshop/README.md

 2. **Serverless**: All of the services I will show you today are **serverless**.
 Of course, they still run on servers - it's just that YOU don't have to manage or maintain these servers, as AWS handles everything.
 Since you don't have to care about these servers, such services are deemed 'serverless' from a consumer perspective.

-3. **Connecting these services**: And ultimately, rather than building, configuring and deploying each component manually before hooking them all together, AWS Amplify drastically simplifies and speeds up this process.
+3. **Using AWS Amplify**: And ultimately, rather than building, configuring and deploying each component manually before hooking them all together, AWS Amplify drastically simplifies and speeds up this process.
 It allows you to provision up a full-stack web/mobile application, with an API, backend, authentication, database, storage + more within MINUTES!

 ## Setting up your Development Environment